<big>Glossary of Painting Terms</big>(As of July 2003)

 are referred to as volatile components.

-It has several tasks to fulfill.
-Mainly, he needs to do small...
+He has several tasks to fulfill.
+Primarily, he must handle small

 Fill and cover imperfections such as scratches, pores, and fine lines.

-It should be easily sandable, and it shouldn't lose its fullness or volume.
+It should be easy to sand, and it shouldn't lose its fullness or volume.

-to ensure that the topcoat maintains its surface finish later.
+so that the topcoat can maintain its surface finish later on.

 and does not support.
-Füllstoffe can be one-component or multi-component.
+Fillers can be one-component or multi-component.

 Two-component systems based on various binder technologies.